Saturday, September 23, 2023

 atmosphere;

-• Contain a material which have the potential to engulf someone who enters the space;
+• Contains a material that has the potential to engulf someone who enters the space;

 • Contain any other recognized serious safety or health hazards.

-Any space that meets these requirements highlighted above are said to be a “Non permit required confined space”
+Any space that meets these requirements highlighted above is said to be a “Non-permit required confined space”.

 Non-permit required confined spaces can be continually accessed by workers, but are still associated with inherent difficulties stemming from the tight spaces.

-Signage is not required for these type of confined space according to OSHA, but workers should still exercise a great deal of caution.
+Signage is not required for these types of confined spaces according to OSHA, but workers should still exercise a great deal of caution.